 Dr Damir Esenaliev is a Research Affiliate at ISDC and a Senior Researcher at the Life in Kyrgyzstan project at SIPRI.
 He has worked at SIPRI since April 2013.
 Previously he worked at the German Institute for Economic Research (DIW Berlin).
 Dr Esenaliev holds a PhD degree from Humboldt University of Berlin.
 More details.

-Dr Neil Ferguson is a Research Affiliate at ISDC and a Senior Research Associate at BIGS in Potsdam.
+Dr Neil Ferguson is a Senior Researcher at ISDC and a Senior Research Associate at BIGS in Potsdam.
 He obtained his PhD in Economics in July 2013, from Heriot-Watt University, Edinburgh, focusing on theoretical and empirical analysis about the role of multiple aggressors in civil conflicts.
 His current interests lie in a broad cross-section of theoretical and empirical conflict and development topics.
 More details.

 Professor Patricia Justino is a Research Affiliate at ISDC and a development economist specialising in applied microeconomics.
 Her current research work focuses on the impact of violence and conflict on household welfare and local institutional structures, the microfoundations of violent conflict and the implications of violence for economic development.
 Other research interests include the measurement of multidimensional inequality and poverty and their effects on social development and economic growth.
 More details.

 Dr Sindu Kebede is a Research Affiliate at ISDC and a post-doctoral researcher at Humboldt University of Berlin, Germany, and a Research Affiliate at ISDC.
 Currently, she is working in the HORTINLEA project on issues of poverty and food security in Kenya.
 She completed her doctoral studies at Humboldt University of Berlin.
 More details.

 Dr Sami Miaari is a Research Affiliate at ISDC.
 He is Lecturer at the Department of Labor Studies in Tel-Aviv University, Israel, and a Research Affiliate at ISDC.
 His research focuses on the labour economics, economic causes and consequences of conflict, including on the economic costs of political instability and the relationship between economic shocks and conflict.
 More details.